Annual General Meeting

 Listed among Top-100 Women in Tech in Europe 2012.
 Rotarian for over 17 years, Paul Harris Fellow (PHF), recipient of the National Rotary Award, the first female Governor of the District 1462 Lithuania.

-Previously, Renata gained over 8 years of experience at TGS, one of the largest law firms in Lithuania, with focus of capital markets, restructuring and insolvency as well as corporate and commercial law.
+Previously, she held the position of the Chief Legal Counselor at Lithuanian state-controlled holding company EPSO-G UAB, being in charge of good corporate governance.
+Renata also has over 8 years of experience at TGS, one of the largest law firms in Lithuania, with focus of capital markets, restructuring and insolvency as well as corporate and commercial law.
 She was a leading contributor from jurisdiction of Lithuania to the Studies for the European Parliament regarding Corporate Social Responsibility.

 Renata has been a member of the Lithuanian Bar Association since 2014.

 She has a Master’s degree in commercial law from Vilnius Law University.

-Previously, Simona held the position of the Legal Office Director at Ignitis grupė AB, one of the largest energy companies in the Baltic region.
+Previously, Simona worked as the Head of Legal and Prevention Division Baltics at Gjensidige, a leading Nordic insurance group, and as the Legal Office Director at Ignitis grupė AB, one of the largest energy companies in the Baltic region.

 During 20 years in both public and private sectors, she gained considerable expertise in various areas from law making to ensuring compliance to law.